-Matters concerning voting rights
+Matters regarding voting rights

-- Keep in mind: The relevant law determines the admissible objects of appeal - Cf. Art.
+- The relevant law determines the admissible objects of appeal - Cf. Art.
 82 Act on the Swiss Federal Supreme Court - Decisions in public law matters - Cantonal legislation (as opposed to federal legislation) - Matters concerning voting rights - Art.
-31 Act on the Swiss Federal Administrative Court - "Administrative decisions in the sense of Art.
-5 Administrative Procedure Act" - Exceptions must be stated in the law
+31 Act on the Swiss Federal Administrative Court - Administrative decisions in the sense of Art.
+5 APA - Exceptions in subject matters must be stated in the law